 You’ll need your own transport, or to be part of a safari, to get to the forest.
 Many trekking companies can organize transfers from Nairobi to Mt Kenya.
 The forest lodges also have daily transfers.

-There are good roads within the park, though 4WD is needed during rain.
+There are good roads within the park, though 4WD vehicle is needed during the rainy season.
 The lodges and hotels here organize game drives.
 There are hiking trails through the Aberdares.
 A ranger guide is compulsory.